(Acts 20:7) Didn’t the Disciples Observe Sunday as the New Sabbath?

 The first thing we must consider here is the fact that, if you were to look at the King James Version (KJV) of these texts, you will notice that the word “day” in the phrase “first day of the week” is in italics in EVERY instance.
 This was done by the translators to show that the word “day” is not in the original Greek (see left for interlinear sample).

 The Greek phrase “first day of the week” as we know it is: πρώτη ημέρα της εβδομάδας (próti iméra tis evdomádas).
-However, the Greek phrase found in Scripture is: μία των σάββατον (mia ton sabbaton) which literally means: “one [or, first] of the Sabbaths” or “the first of the Weeks.”
-This latter usage is clearly from an Hebraic (Hebrew) mindset and MUST be treated as such as we study this topic.
+However, the Greek phrase found in Scripture is: μία των σάββατον (mia ton sabbaton) which literally means: “first [day] from the Sabbath” or “the first [day] of the Weeks.”
+For example, the Literal Standard Version translates this phrase as "And on the first [day] of the weeks" (John 20:1, the word "day" within brackets is found in this translation).
+As we will see, this latter usage is clearly from an Hebraic (Hebrew) mindset and MUST be treated as such as we study this topic.

 “Speak unto the children of Israel, and say unto them, When ye be come into the land which I give unto you, and shall reap the harvest thereof, then ye shall bring a sheaf of the Firstfruits of your harvest unto the priest: ...
 And ye shall count unto you from the morrow after the Sabbath, from the day that ye brought the sheaf of the wave offering; seven Sabbaths shall be complete: Even unto the morrow after the seventh Sabbath shall ye number fifty days; and ye shall offer a new meat offering unto the LORD.”
 (Leviticus 23:10, 15, 16)